-Catching up with Lynnette for our second interview was not like any of the other interviews so far.
-When Lynnette and I initially met at orientation in August, as mentioned in my first interview, she was someone I had to meet.
+Catching up with Lynnette for our second interview was not like any of my other interviews so far.
+When Lynnette and I initially met at my CIEE orientation in August of 2016, as mentioned in my first interview with her, she was someone I had to meet.
 When she spoke, people listened.
-I realize what the reason was for my immediate desire to speak with her.
-It was a connection.
-I am sure many others felt this same sense of connection with her over the course of orientation because of the candor of her character.
+I realized what my immediate desire to speak with her was for: it was a connection.
+I am sure many others felt this same sense of connection with her over the course of our orientation because of the candor of her character.
 She is authentic and she wants people to know her story.

-As we look back at Lynnette’s time here in Madrid, we see that her first year for personal growth teaching abroad was a ‘honeymoon period.’
-She was in “survival mode” during her second year and from what she explains, an uphill battle during her third year.
+As we look back at Lynnette’s time here in Madrid, we see that her first year of personal growth teaching abroad was a “honeymoon period.”
+She was in “survival mode” during her second year and from what she explains, an uphill battle for her third year.

-What stood out the most about Lynnette after my first interview was her reason for being in Spain.
+What stood out the most about Lynnette after our first interview was her reason for being in Spain.
 She said she finds joy in helping others.
-Lynnette continues to thrive on her quest to help others but one variable in the equation has changed.
-She is making changes in her life by helping herself so she is better equipped to help others.
-When I spoke to her and we discussed these last few months, she said, “you can write all this, all of this, I want my story to be real.”
+Lynnette continues to thrive on her quest to do just that, but one variable in the equation has changed.
+She is working to help herself in life so she is better equipped to help others.
+When I spoke with her and we discussed these last few months, she said, “you can write all this – all of this.
+I want my story to be real.”

 Meet Lynnette, the authentic veteran: